pingcap/docs/tidb-cloud/set-up-private-endpoint-connections-on-google-cloud.md

 - **Creating**: the endpoint service is being created, which takes 3 to 5 minutes.
 - **Active**: the endpoint service is created, no matter whether the private endpoint is created or not.
-- **Deleting**: the endpoint service or the cluster is being deleted, which takes 3 to 5 minutes.

 ## Troubleshooting

 ### TiDB Cloud fails to create an endpoint service, what should I do?

-Usually the endpoint service is created automatically when the cluster is created and rarely fails.
-If it shows as failed or remains in a **Creating** state, submit a [support ticket](/tidb-cloud/tidb-cloud-support.md) for assistance.
+The endpoint service is created automatically when you open the **Create Google Cloud Private Endpoint** page.
+If it shows as failed or remains in the **Creating** state for a long time, submit a [support ticket](/tidb-cloud/tidb-cloud-support.md) for assistance.

 ### TiDB Cloud fails to create an endpoint, what should I do?